One-Loop Integrals for Purely Virtual Particles: Introduction

 Purely virtual particles, or fakeons, are a new type of degrees of freedom that can mediate interactions without appearing as external, on-shell states.
 Thanks to this property, they contribute to renormalization as standard particles, while they modify the behavior of observables, such as cross sections and decay rates.
 The consistency of this approach is guaranteed by a new quantization prescription~\cite{Anselmi:2017yux,Anselmi:2017ygm}, which allows us to project the fakeons away from the physical spectrum and preserves unitarity in the projected Fock subspace.
 The main application of purely virtual particles is quantum gravity~\cite{Anselmi:2018ibi,Anselmi:2018tmf}.
 Indeed, fakeons are able to reconcile renormalizability and unitarity, which has been the main issue in formulating a quantum field theory of gravitational interactions for a long time.

 However, the prescription is rather general, and it can be applied to any quantum field theory, as long as the fakeons are massive and nontachyonic.
 Therefore, it is compulsory to study the presence of fakeons in the context of particle physics.
-In particular, phenomenology and model building should be rethought in light of the potential presence of purely virtual particles.
+The reason for suggesting this approach is twofold.
+On the one hand, as observed in \cite{Anselmi:2018yct}, there might still be room for some of the particles in the Standard Model (SM) to be purely virtual and this hypothesis deserves to be checked against present experimental data.
+On the other hand, thanks to their purely virtual nature, fakeons are prevented from being directly detected.
+It follows that if the new physics introduced in Beyond the Standard Model (BSM) models is (re)formulated to be purely virtual it can evade many experimental constraints which invalidate the most conventional models.
+Thus, phenomenology and model building should be rethought in light of the potential presence of purely virtual particles.
+An example of this is shown in~\cite{Anselmi:2021icc,Anselmi:2021chp} .

 In high-energy physics, the study of cross sections and amplitudes at one loop can be eased thanks to the `t Hooft-Veltman (TV) functions~\cite{tHooft:1978jhc} and the Passarino-Veltman reduction~\cite{Passarino:1978jh}.
 The former are the one-loop integrals for scalar theories, whose explicit expressions have been obtained in~\cite{tHooft:1978jhc} and their analytic properties studied by several authors~\cite{Karplus:1958zz,Frederiksen:1971sj,Rechenberg:1972rq,Frederiksen:1973sk, Frederiksen:1973sz, Denner:1991kt}.
 The latter is a procedure which allows to write any one-loop integral in terms of the scalar ones.
-These results, combined with the usage of softwares, such as {\tt FeynCalc}, {\tt FormCalc} and {\tt LoopTools}~\cite{Kublbeck:1990xc,Hahn:1999mt}, help to systematize the one-loop calculations in the standard model (SM) and in beyond-standard-model (BSM) theories, which are rather cumbersome, given the amount of diagrams that needs to be computed.
+These results, combined with the usage of softwares, such as {\tt FeynCalc}, {\tt FormCalc} and {\tt LoopTools}~\cite{Kublbeck:1990xc,Hahn:1999mt}, help to systematize the one-loop calculations in the SM and BSM theories, which are rather cumbersome, given the amount of diagrams that needs to be computed.
 Therefore, if we want to include fakeons in the picture, it is necessary to introduce modified TV-functions that take into account the new prescription and its effects on one-loop integrals.

-Recently, a new diagrammatics for fakeons has been introduced~\cite{Anselmi:2021hab}.
+Recently, a new way of introducing fakeons has been formulated~\cite{Anselmi:2021hab}.
 Among other things, it provides the \emph{threshold decomposition}, which allows to prove unitarity in a more direct way by splitting the usual optical theorem into a set of identities that hold independently threshold by threshold.

 In this paper we make use of the threshold decomposition to derive the modified TV-functions and study their behavior compared with the standard ones.
 In particular, we compute the new TV-functions for the bubble, triangle and box diagrams.
 The new functions reduce to the standard ones when fakeons are absent.
 Moreover, the Passarino-Veltman reduction can be applied to the new functions with no obstruction.